swayf/grako/README.rst

 By default, and AST_ is either a list, or dict-derived object that contains one item for every named element in the grammar rule.
 Items can be accessed through the standard dict syntax, ``ast['key']``, or as attributes, ``ast.key``.

 AST_ entries are single values if only one item was added to a name, or lists if more than one item was added.
-There's a provision in the grammar syntax (see below) to force an AST_ entry to be a list even if only one or zero or elements were added.
+There's a provision in the grammar syntax (see below) to force an AST_ entry to be a list even if only one element was added.
+The value for named elements that were not found during the parse (perhaps because they are optional) is ``None``.

 Using the Tool